 User personas provide another vantage point to see your product from, helping to foster empathy for your customer.
 By imagining yourself in your persona’s shoes, you can identify particular selling points that may appeal more to a customer, as well as potential concerns one might bring up.

-Thus, in order to draw customers like Dana, the pet space heater company’s marketing team might emphasize how the product’s variety of heat settings is more versatile and accommodating than a dog sweater.
+Thus, to draw customers like Dana, the pet space heater company’s marketing team might emphasize how the product’s variety of heat settings is more versatile and accommodating than a dog sweater.
 In a similar vein, to draw in budget customers like Andrew, the gaming mouse’s marketers might create a price comparison chart and showcase how competitors have nearly identical products but at far more exorbitant prices.

 For a real-world user persona case study, check out how marketing firm Aamplify helped Deloitte Private improve its messaging for its target customers.